-So I did some studying and found out that there are many types but at there core the have two things in common.
+So I did some studying and found out that there are many types but at their core they have two things in common.

-One is a compost bin placed inside so that you can put your compostable scrapes right into the garden.
+One is a compost bin placed inside so that you can put your compostable scraps right into the garden.
 The other is the size makes it easy to work with.